How to Elevate Your Employer Branding to Attract Top Talent

 To position your company as a place top candidates want to work, follow these steps to strengthen your employer branding strategy.

-Many company leaders hate Glassdoor because they feel it gives an unfair platform to disgruntled employees.
+Many company leaders hate Glassdoor because it gives disgruntled employees an unfair platform.
 That may be so, but instead of viewing Glassdoor in a contentious light, you’d be better served to approach it as a mirror.
 If you have disgruntled employees on Glassdoor, why are they disgruntled in the first place?

 If you receive negative Glassdoor reviews, don’t just let them sit there.
-Create an employer account or enhanced company profile, which will allow you to leave an official company response to detractors.
+Create an employer account or enhanced company profile, allowing you to leave an official company response to detractors.
 Instead of launching a counterattack, be courteous and professional, focusing on the positive steps your company is taking to build a healthy and fulfilling workplace.

 Also, be proactive in building positive reviews by encouraging employees to use Glassdoor.
 Enlist HR to target key company departments and assist with the proper language to engage staff.
 You might even consider making Glassdoor part of your onboarding process, asking new hires to leave feedback as one of the steps to complete their probationary period.
 New hires are a great source of reviews because they bring enthusiasm and a fresh perspective.